 The German luxury fashion house was founded in 1924 by Hugo Boss, originally specializing in uniforms during World War II.
 Though changing over time, the label now has a mix of both classic business attire and casual athleisurewear which are all made to a premium standard, making a confident statement, while keeping with simple yet classic designs.

 Twin brothers Dean and Dan founded DSquared2, in 1996, in Milan, Italy.
 The designs are a mix of edgy and sensual, made with Canadian and Italian tailoring, choosing their countries of heritage.
 Hence, their collections are perfectly contrasted, creating an alternate concept to luxury, by melding together opposite designs.

 28. Thom Browne

-In 2001 Thom Browne realised that there was a gap in the market for formal clothing due to the fact that everyone had become overly casual in the way that they dressed.
-Therefore, the brand specialises in suits and formal wear, making even their casual clothing quite dressy.
-Though the most noteworthy thing about Thom Browne is that he loves playing with traditional proportions and creating clothes that are ‘shrunken’, reconceptualising the classic men’s suit, while also accepting gender fluidity by dressing his male models in skirts, dresses and heels.
+In 2001 Thom Browne realized that there was a gap in the market for formal clothing due to the fact that everyone had become overly casual in the way that they dressed.
+Therefore, the brand specializes in suits and formal wear, making even their casual clothing quite dressy.
+Though the most noteworthy thing about Thom Browne is that he loves playing with traditional proportions and creating clothes that are ‘shrunken’, reconceptualizing the classic men’s suit, while also accepting gender fluidity by dressing his male models in skirts, dresses, and heels.

 Hermes sells leather goods, accessories, perfumes and ready-to-wear clothing that is quite traditional in style.
 Out of all of their products, their leather goods are their biggest contributor to the company’s revenues, followed by their ready-to-wear line.
 The brand also has many partner brands including, John Lobb (bootmaker), Puiforcat (silversmith), Saint-Louis (crystal manufacturer) and Shang Xia (contemporary fine living lifestyle brand).